edgelesssys/marblerun/samples/graphene-nginx/README.md

 make SGX=1
 ```

-Start the Coordinator in a local simulated enclave:
+Start the Coordinator in a SGX enclave:
 ```sh
 erthost ../../../build/coordinator-enclave.signed
 ```

-The Coordinator exposes two APIs, a client API to instruct the Coordinator (port 4433) and a mesh API to communicate with your Marble (port 2001).
+The Coordinator exposes two APIs, a client REST API (port 4433) and a mesh API (port 2001).
+While the Coordinator and your Marble communicate via the mesh API, you can administrate the Coordinator via the REST API.

-Once the Coordinator instance is running, you can upload the mainfest to the Coordinators client API:
+Once the Coordinator instance is running, you can upload the manifest to the Coordinator's client API:
 ```
 curl -k --data-binary @manifest.json https://localhost:4433/manifest
 ```

 To run the application, you need to set some environment variables.
-The Marbles type is defined in the `manifest.json`.
+The type of the Marble is defined in the `manifest.json`.
 In this example, the manifest defines a single Marble, which is called "frontend".
-The Marbles DNS name and the Coordinators address are used to establish a connection between the Coordinators mesh API and the Marble, and the UUID file stores a unique ID that enables a restart of the application.
+The Marble's DNS name and the Coordinator's address are used to establish a connection between the Coordinator's mesh API and the Marble.
+Further, the UUID file stores a unique ID that enables a restart of the application.

 ```sh
 EDG_MARBLE_TYPE=frontend \